-UNICEF (2016), in its global strategy for infant and child nutrition, recommends exclusive breastfeeding for the first 6 months of life and continued breastfeeding until the child is at least 2 years old, together with the introduction of safe and appropriate complementary foods for the proper development of the child.
+UNICEF (2018) and WHO (2011), in their global strategy for infant and child nutrition, recommends exclusive breastfeeding for the first 6 months of life and continued breastfeeding until the child is at least 2 years old, together with the introduction of safe and appropriate complementary foods for the proper development of the child.

 A good breastfeeding support during pregnancy and the postnatal period